 show-faith-parents.jpg A Positive Discipline Tool Card One of the biggest mistakes some parents and teachers make, when they decide to use Positive Discipline, is becoming too permissive because they don’t want to be punitive.
 Some mistakenly believe they are being kind when they rescue their children, and protect them from all disappointment.
-This is not […]
+This is not being […]

 Category Archives: Parents